GeneriCon 2023Join us in Denver from June 7 – 9 to see what’s coming next.

 Execution and Results

-To reproduce the experiment, a slice on Geni with 1 server and 10 clients is created using a provided RSPEC file.
-Python 3.7, Flask 2.2.2, and Ngrok are used for setting up the environment, while the server and clients are configured using a series of SSH commands.
+To reproduce the experiment, a slice on GENI with 1 management server and 10 client worker nodes is created using a provided RSPEC file.

 Metrics and Analysis